 - Make satisfactory progress in a program of study.

-- Apply for a timely extension of stay if applicable.
+- Apply for a timely extension of studies if applicable.

-Depart the US, transfer programs, or adjust status in a timely manner.
+- Depart the United States, change programs, or adjust status in a timely manner.

-Before leaving on a trip outside the US, a student should check the expiration dates on their passport and visa, and obtain a new travel endorsement on the I-20 Form by the DSO, if needed.
+Before traveling abroad, F-1 students should check the expiration dates on their passport and visa, and obtain a new travel endorsement on the I-20 Form by the DSO, if needed.
 If the visa is expired or will expire while the student is abroad, he or she may need to renew it while abroad in order to re-enter the U.S. in F-1 status

-Students who will be outside of the US for an extended period of time for activities related to their course of study may retain F-1 student status but must maintain full-time registration during all regularly enrolled semesters.
-Registration during the optional third semester is not required.
+Students who wish to remain outside the United States for an extended period of time for activities related to their programs may qualify to retain F-1 status but must maintain full-time registration during two semesters of the year.
+Consult the Office of International Services for details.

 Failure to Maintain Status

-Examples of failure to maintain status include but are not limited to:
+Examples of failure to maintain status include, but are not limited to, the following:

-- Attend a school other than the one a student is authorized to attend
+- Attending a school other than the one a student is authorized to attend

-- Failure to apply for a timely I-20 extension or change in educational level
+- Failure to apply for a timely I-20 extension, SEVIS record transfer, or change in level of education

 - Failure to report within 10 days a change to any of the following: official name, address, email, phone number, program, adjustment of status.

 The College is required to manage all F-1 student records in SEVIS each semester.
-Students who fail to maintain status will lose the privileges of their student status and become subject to deportation.
+Any student who fails to maintain lawful status will lose the privileges of his or her student status and become subject to deportation and possible other sanctions.

-Employment eligibility and options for F-1 students are limited by US immigration regulations and are available only to students who have maintained lawful status and are in good standing.
+Employment eligibility and options for F-1 students are limited by U.S. immigration regulations and are available only to students who have maintained lawful status and are in good standing.
 Prior to beginning employment, such students are required to obtain the prior written authorization of the Office of International Services and/or the United States Citizenship and Immigration Services.
 Failure to obtain proper authorization constitutes a serious violation of U.S. immigration regulations.